 It's important to talk to your teens about body image and weight.
 Let them know that, it's impossible to come up with an ideal weight that suits everyone and teach them to appreciate and take good care of their bodies.
 Don't talk about fat versus thin, talk about what's healthy.

 Whether your fears stem from being over or underweight, in most cases the situation is easy to fix with proper eating habits and nutrition.
 A few things to try in order to reach and maintain your ideal weight include:

 - Eating a well-balanced diet rather than watching calories, especially when you are young and growing up

 - Developing good eating habits, including a variety of healthy meals and snacks and keeping higher fat foods to an occasional treat, along with regular activity

 When you feel good, you look good, so focus on health more than numbers.

-Address Concerns with Your Doctor
+Address Concerns With Your Doctor

-The writer of this article does not have a medical background, and therefore, cannot give you advice on whether or not you should diet.
 If you have concerns about your current height or weight, please address this with your primary care physician.
 A doctor can address all of your concerns based on your medical history, age, current height and weight.